mnottoli/ddX-GSoC/README.md

-# Making the domain decomposition X library highly performing - Google Summer School of Code 2023
+# Making the domain decomposition X library highly performant - Google Summer School of Code 2023

 In our research group, we have developed a library for performing numerical simulation of the solvents in computational chemistry and